AnandJatav0110/Password_Manager/README.md

 .
 Quickly copy credentials to your clipboard with a single click

 .
 Unlike cloud-based password managers, Manage-Creds oes not send your data anywhere.
 It’s stored locally in your browser, making it perfect for people who value privacy and simplicity.

-.
-This project also serves as a great starting point for beginners learning React hooks (useState, useEffect, useRef) and working with browser storage.

 ## Features